Virus5600/Deep-Learning-Finals/README.md

-# Empirical Analysis of Early Stopping and Learning Rate Scheduling for Deep Learning on Resource-Constrained Hardware
+# Establishing Reproducible Evaluation Protocols for Resource-Constrained Deep Learning Training: A Systematic Framework with Educational Applications

 This repository holds the codebase used in the research paper, holding three Jupyter Notebooks ([GPU](./src/gpu.ipynb) and [CPU](./src/cpu.ipynb) ~~and [Colab](./src/colab.ipynb)~~) that were used for the paper's experimentation.